 Question ordering matters

 Responding to a survey is costly for the respondent.
-They are volunteering their time, and being asked to think in ways that may be new or unfamiliar to them, often for long periods of time.
+They are volunteering their time and being asked to think in ways that may be new or unfamiliar to them, often for long periods of time.
 Keeping this in mind, keep your questionnaire as short and as engaging as possible.

 Split your instrument into sections by topic.
 Give your questionnaire a logical flow as you move from one section to another, starting with general questions and moving to more complex topics.